lathangi/Web-Docs-Assignments/README.md

 Policy by all stakeholders is a key to our success.
 We shall continuously upgrade our Quality Management System in order to attain highest standards of quality and thereby exceeding our customers’ expectations.

+Website Requirements:
+The websites needs to be developed in a clean manner with site headers and footers.
+The site must have links to all other parts of the website.
+Inclusion of site map is essential.
+The home page can be attractive.
+The site needs to be accessible from all kinds of devices like mobile phone and computers.
+Breadcrub is essential throughout the website.
+The website can have light brown color textures for the headers and footers.
+The webpages can be little discreptive.
+The sitemap should me present on the website.
+All pages of the website shall be filled with relative texts and paragraphs.